Dominio del Plata Winery

-Dominio del Plata is a medium-sized winery located in the Lujan de Cuyo region of Mendoza Argentina.
+Dominio del Plata is a medium-sized winery located in the Lujan de Cuyo region of Mendoza, Argentina.
 It was founded in 1999 by enologist and entrepreneur Susana Balbo.

 History

 After twenty years of working as a consultant winemaker both in Argentina and around the world, Susana Balbo decided to open her own winery.
 In 1999, Susana rented a small winery and began her first batches of wine.
 Initially the production was quite small.
 The first batches of the Susana Balbo and Ben Marco lines were released in August 2000.

-The period between 2001–2009 was a time of both internal and external expansion for the company.
+The period between 2001 and 2009 was a time of both internal and external expansion for the company.
 The groundbreaking for the current winery occurred in 2001.
 During the same year, the proprietary vineyard was planted.
 Over the next eight years, the winery had several renovations.
 A barrel room was added in addition to an on-site bottling and storage plant.
 With each renovation the winery capacity grew significantly.
 At the same time, the portfolio of the winery was completed.

 From 2010 through the present, the winery has undergone significant internal organizational changes.
-During this time both of Susana’s children decided to join the family business.
+During this time both of Susana's children decided to join the family business.
 Her son Jose received his enology degree from UC Davis and works as both the winemaker and the export manager.
 Ana, her daughter, has a degree in Business Administration from Universidad de San Andres and is the manager of the marketing department.
 In 2013, Edgardo del Popolo was appointed CEO of Dominio del Plata.

 Also in 2013, the restaurant Osadia de Crear opened at the winery.
 This project was spearheaded by Ana and Chef Jose Cacciavillani.
 The restaurant offers fusion dishes of Mediterranean and Argentine inspiration, as well as deli sandwiches and salads.